-Nevertheless, quantum noise stands as a big obstacle in the way of the groundbreaking promise that quantum technologies offer theoretically \cite{shorQEC,approximatingDec}.
-The qubits which constitute quantum computers are prone to suffer from errors, implying that the computations being performed are inaccurate and, therefore, unuseful.
-The errors that arise whenever computations are being performed via qubits have many origins \cite{approximatingDec}.
-For example, quantum gates, which are the quantum analogue of logic gates of classical computation, may introduce unwanted errors to the quantum states being processed due to the fact an over- or under-rotation is being done due to the lack of precision of the elements used for doing such gates \cite{gaterr}.
-Many of the errors arise due to similar limits in the equipment being used for preparing , controlling or measuring such quantum mechanical systems, and it may seem that dealing with errors suffered by qubits is an engineering problem \cite{fowlerReview,preskill}.
-However, these elements do also suffer from errors whose origin is their inescapable interaction with their surrounding environment \cite{approximatingDec,decoherenceBench,TVQC}.
-These types of errors, which are grouped under the term decoherence, constitute a very problematic error source since they always exist.
-However, dealing with errors is no new feature in the field of computer science \cite{classicReedSol,classicLDPC,classicTurbo}.
-The study of methods for preventing the effects of noise in classical computers is a rich subject area which follows us to the time being, being present in commodities so important as WiFi and other communication devices.
-Unfortunately, phenomena particular to the quantum mechanics field such as the no-cloning theorem or the effects of measurement in a quantum state prevent several classical methods to be implemented seamlessly in the quantum realm.
-Luckily, quantum error correction (QEC) was demonstrated to be possible theoretically when the 9-qubit Shor code was proposed in 1995 \cite{shorQEC} and generalized afterwards with the theory of Quantum Stabilizer Codes (QSC) by Gottesman in his PhD thesis \cite{gottesman}.
-The field of quantum error correction has advanced significantly since its earliest formulation and several families of quantum error correction codes (QECC) such as Topological codes \cite{fowlerReview,kitaev,xzzx,tuckettxy,heavyhexagon,colorcode}, Quantum Low-Density Parity Check (QLDPC) codes \cite{qldpc1,qldpc2,qldpc3,qldpc4,qldpc5,qldpc6} or Quantum Turbo Codes (QTC) \cite{qtc1,qtc2,qtc3}, for example, have been proposed.
+Despite recent advances, quantum noise still stands as a big obstacle to practical quantum computing \cite{shorQEC}.
+The qubits that make up current quantum computers are prone to suffer from errors, leading to inaccurate computations and unreliable results.
+There are numerous mechanisms by which qubits suffer from errors during computation.
+For example, quantum gates, which are the quantum analogue of classical logic gates, can cause unwanted errors to the qubits they are applied to due to imprecise implementation (this can be understood as an over- or under-rotation of the qubits targeted by the gate) \cite{fowlerReview}.
+Many of the errors arise due to similar imperfections in the equipment being used for preparing, controlling or measuring such quantum mechanical systems, and it may seem that dealing with errors suffered by qubits is an engineering problem \cite{fowlerReview,preskill}.
+However, qubits also suffer from errors whose origin is their inescapable interaction with their surrounding environment \cite{approximatingDec,decoherenceBench,TVQC}.
+These types of errors, which are grouped under the term decoherence, represent an unavoidable and hence, problematic error source.
+However, dealing with errors is not a new requirement in the field of computer science.
+Methods to prevent and mitigate the effects of noise in classical systems have been a thoroughly studied subject in the past century, and they have enabled commodities as important as WiFi.
+Unfortunately, phenomena particular to quantum mechanics, such as the no-cloning theorem or the effects of measurement on a quantum state, prevent the seamless implementation of classical methods in the quantum realm.
+Quantum error correction (QEC) was shown to be feasable (at least theoretically) when the 9-qubit Shor code was proposed in 1995 \cite{shorQEC}.
+The field was soon generalized following this demonstration with the theory of Quantum Stabilizer Codes, introduced by Gottesman in his PhD thesis \cite{gottesman}.
+The field of quantum error correction has advanced significantly since then and several families of quantum error correction codes (QECC) such as Topological codes \cite{fowlerReview,kitaev,xzzx,tuckettxy,heavyhexagon,colorcode}, Quantum Low-Density Parity Check (QLDPC) codes \cite{qldpc1,qldpc2,qldpc4,qldpc5} or Quantum Turbo Codes (QTC) \cite{qtc1} have been proposed.